 My top header image of the peaceful Shropshire hills and the photo of our local Arun river reflect nature’s quiet and often slow pace through the seasons.
 She’s rarely in a rush.
 To sit for a while in her company slows us down, restores and quietens our restless 21st century spirits.

-The seasonal year may seem to be closing down now in the autumn, but there are still plenty of things to see and enjoy.
-Join me as we continue to get out-and-about in our lovely British countryside.
-We walk in quiet country lanes, well trodden paths across the fields, through villages, into the woods, and over the hills.
+The seasonal year may seem to be closing down now, but there are still plenty of things to see and enjoy in our lovely British countryside.
+We look at quiet country lanes and villages, follow well trodden paths across the fields, into the woods, and over the hills.
 On the way we visit some places of historical interest and discuss a few topical country issues.

 Your comments along the way will greatly help and encourage me, so please comment however briefly.
 It adds so much more to a blog.